jsicherman/digital-garden/_notes/circadian.md

 [^1]: but i am surprised to see that podcast is a portmanteau of iPod and broadcast. what a [[wordsmith|blandiose language]].

-but it's a shame circahebdomadis doesn't have the same ring to it.
+but it's a shame circahebdomadian doesn't have the same ring to it.
+<script>setInterval(toggleTheme, 20000);</script>